R-Studio/Zabbix_Hyper-V_Monitoring/README.md

 # Zabbix Hyper-V Monitoring
 This repository contains Zabbix Templates and Grafana dashboards for an awesome Hyper-V monitoring.

-> Maybe for your environment you have to change some Zabbix items in the templates.
+> Maybe for your environment you have to change some Zabbix items in the templates and the serialnumber filter in 'Get-HBAPathNumbersForDiscovery.ps1'.

 ## Grafana Dashboards